“We know what to do to bring our economy back to life. What we do not know how to do is to bring people back to life.”

 Even though each of us has a relative level of privilege, the assumptions we make about what it takes to succeed and thrive from that relative level aren’t necessarily true.
 For example, the idea that you can only personally prosper if you work increasingly greater hours of the day or that your success must come at the cost of another’s or that you need to be out networking every night to succeed.
 The opposites of this have now been enforced upon us and so, it goes to show, that often the biggest barriers are the ones in our own minds.

-If we needed any indication of the impossible being possible, just think about whether anyone could have predicted that this Government would fund the wages of so many at such a significant cost!
+If we needed any indication of the impossible being possible, just think about whether anyone could have predicted that this UK Government would fund the wages of so many at such a significant cost!
+Or that so many millions of us would be working from home almost overnight.
 Yes, societies, communities and industries will be significantly altered, but the impossible will become inescapable and so we must ensure that we invest, as individuals, businesses and governments, with purpose, and support the areas that are most likely to drive us towards societal gains, with the equality of opportunity that we’re desperate to see.

 The future will involve existential change.
 It isn’t just about risk management but about flourishing, thriving and maximising impact – renewing whilst growing, together.
 And living life with purpose, with intentions beyond ourselves and thoughts beyond our own personal gains, doesn’t just come at a cost.
 In Islam, Prophet Muhammad (Peace Be Upon Him) is noted to have said, “None of you [truly] believes until he loves for his brother that which he loves for himself.”
 For the sake of long-term sustainability, individuals, organisations, businesses, everyone must add back those moral and ethical values to continuously sustain our society, especially those experiencing the greatest difficulty.
 It is here that leadership and culture is truly tested.